Sky's post went viral over the internet as everybody inquired about the 3-year-old dog's adoption process.

 The 3-year-old dog walked into her cabin, wishing to be taken away by somebody out there, but none came to visit the canine.
 Sky arrived at Virginia's Stafford County Animal Shelter in November and every time somebody visited the shelter, a fellow dog would meet their family to go with.
 Little did Sky know that her fortune was just a click away over the internet.
 On February 27, when the shelter took to Facebook to express deep regrets faced by the adorable dog, people flocked with requests to adopt her.
 And that’s how Sky found her home.

-The post on Facebook, which went viral for its heart-touching description of the dog all alone waiting to meet 'hooman' was loved by netizens.
+The post on Facebook, which gained attention for its heart-touching description of the dog all alone waiting to meet 'hooman' was loved by netizens.
 The post read, “Sky hasn’t received ONE inquiry since arriving to us November last year.
 No one has sent an email.
 No one has called about her.
 No one asks to visit with her.
 We have posted her multiple times…still nothing.”
 The shelter workers were all hoping to find someone who would love the dog as much as it loved humans who walked it out of her cabin in the shelter.

 The post further read, “We understand she must be the only dog, but there has to be someone out there who belongs to Sky.
 She is a wonderful companion.
 She does great with all people and loves going for walks with our volunteers.
 We are confident she will make someone very happy, she just needs a chance!”
 The viral Facebook post concluded on a sentimental note saying, “All of our long-term residents have found a family and we think Sky’s turn is long overdue.
 Someone has to be needing this girl.
 We are only asking for serious inquiries.
 When she leaves her kennel she thinks she’s going home.”